7 Best Email Automation Tools for Marketing

 2 – HubSpot

 HubSpot is considered a leader in CRM and is generally associated with contact management, lead capture, and sales tracking capabilities.
-It also ranks high in email automation, given that you can use it to build automated sequences while also monitoring campaign performance and tracking recipient activity.
+It also ranks high in email automation, given that you can build automated sequences while monitoring campaign performance and tracking recipient activity.
 You can also customise the buyer experience based on their history and interactions.

 HubSpot has various automation workflows, ranging from notifications on your leads to task automation.
 It’s an all-in-one platform that helps you automate different marketing parts, keeping your CRM, email marketing automation, and landing page builder under one roof.
 Its analytics offer a competitive advantage since they help you track your email campaigns easily.

 You should consider HubSpot, which is less affordable than other email automation options.
-The Marketing Starter plan starts at $41/month, but it’s pretty limited in terms of features offered.
-The pricing tends to get complicated and over the top, if you need more.
+The Marketing Starter plan starts at $41/month, but its features are pretty limited.
+If you need more, the pricing tends to get complicated and over the top.

 Who is it for:

 HubSpot is ideal for established companies serious about taking an omnichannel marketing approach.
-If you have a big budget at your disposal, you can benefit from its advanced features and a tool that integrates all your business needs.
+If you have a big budget, you can benefit from its advanced features and a tool that integrates all your business needs.

 HubSpot’s starter plan comes at $41/month (billed annually) with up to 10 automated actions and 1,000 contacts.
 The Professional package starts at $740/month, offering up to 300 workflows and 2,000 contacts.
 A free plan lets you take one automation action and send up to 2,000 emails per month.